May 2026 – Scene Writing & Structure Challenge – 40th Anniversary Series

 SOLLIE

 I just need one more chance.
 Tell the boss I’ve got a new insider.
-I’ll have the money tomorrow.
+I’ll have the

 LOUIS